hirosystems/stacks-subnets/docs/getting-started.md

 ### Setup Node.js scripts

-Clarinet does not yet support direct interaction with the subnet node through `clarinet console` or the like.
-Instead, we will interact with our subnet node with the same underlying method that any front-end web application interacts with a smart contract: [Stacks.js](https://stacks.js.org) transactions.
+Clarinet does not yet support direct interaction with the subnet node through `clarinet console`.
+Instead, we will interact with our subnet node with [Stacks.js](https://stacks.js.org) transactions.

-By the end of this section, we will have these several scripts that correspond to the various kinds of functionality we can invoke from our smart contract application:
+By the end of this section, we will have these several scripts that correspond to the various kinds of functionality we can invoke from our application:

-- publish - publish a smart contract (to our subnet node)
+- _publish_ - publish a smart contract (to our subnet node)
-- register - register an NFT minted on an L1 (devnet) with the subnet so it can be deposited
+- _register_ - register an NFT minted on an L1 (devnet) with the subnet so it can be deposited
-- mint - mint a new NFT on the L1 (devnet)
+- _mint_ - mint a new NFT on the L1 (devnet)
-- deposit - deposit the NFT in the subnet by by calling the deposit function on the interface contract on the L1
+- _deposit_ - deposit the NFT in the subnet by by calling the deposit function on the interface contract on the L1
-- transfer - transfer the NFT from one user to another in the subnet
+- _transfer_ - transfer the NFT from one user to another in the subnet
-- l2-withdraw - the two-step withdrawal process starts with withdrawing asset from L2
+- _l2-withdraw_ - the two-step withdrawal process starts with withdrawing asset from L2
-- l1-withdraw - the second step to withdrawal is to undeposit NFT asset from L1 interface contract.
-Now user owns asset
+- _l1-withdraw_ - the second step to withdrawal is to undeposit the NFT asset from L1 interface contract
-- verify - querying the current owner of an NFT
+- _verify_ - querying the current owner of an NFT

 To submit transactions to Hiro's Stacks node and subnet node, we will use the following simple scripts.
 We will save them in a new directory, _./scripts/_.